The Russia Investigations, Explained

 WHAT’S THE FOCUS?

-The main investigation in the House is being led by the intelligence committee, which has examined possible collusion between the Trump campaign and Russian officials, Russian meddling in the election and leaks of classified information.
-On March 12, over objections by Democrats that not all evidence had been gathered, Republicans on the committee announced that they had found no evidence of collusion.
-Rep. K. Michael Conaway (R-TX), who is leading the investigation, said that he hopes to declassify a 150-page report on the investigation’s findings.
+The main investigation in the House, led by the intelligence committee, has examined possible collusion between the Trump campaign and Russian officials, Russian meddling in the election and leaks of classified information.

 At least two other committees have also looked into Russian involvement in the 2016 election: The House Oversight and Government Reform Committee has examined payments from Russian-related entities in 2015 to Michael Flynn, and the judiciary committee has heard testimony from Attorney General Jeff Sessions on the Trump campaign’s contacts with Russian officials.